ShivaniGanatra/react-makeup-app/BeautyButCrueltyFree/myreadme.md

+My project is a Makeup app that gives you vegan and cruelty free makeup The app on the main page sorts out makeup by face foundation, lips etc, on the brands page there is a search bar where users can search for products and their brands.
+I have also made two pop ups, one displaying a marketing pop up and one displaying a key pop up(This is because my crueltyfree cards are purple and vegan are green).
+I have made a favourites page which half works.
+If the pages are hearted they are displayed in the favourites page.
+However I cannot seem to stop the heartFill from changing between renders.
+I have tried using usecallback,useEffect,useMemo, creating my own custom hook, putting my state variable elsewhere and the issue is still persistent.

 in card back have scroll menu for descriptions that are too long find way to filter in searchbar someproducts are vegan && cruelty free maybe sepearte them